Modular abelian varieties over number fields: Strong modularity and -type

 \section{Strong modularity and $\GL_2$-type}

-The purpose of this section is to show that the property used to define strong modularity for an abelian variety $B/K$ over a number field $K$ is equivalent to the fact that the abelian variety $A/\Q$ obtained by restriction of scalars $A=\Res_{K/\Q}(B)$ is isogenous over $\Q$ to a product of abelian varieties of $\GL_2$-type.
-Due to the fact that this last property is the one that plays the key role in this paper, many statements become simpler if we enlarge the definition of $\GL_2$-type to include varieties that are not simple over $\Q$:
+The purpose of this section is to show that an abelian variety $B/K$ is strongly modular if and only if the abelian variety $A/\Q$ obtained by restriction of scalars $A=\Res_{K/\Q}(B)$ is isogenous over $\Q$ to a product of abelian varieties of $\GL_2$-type.
+Due to the fact that this last property is the one that plays a key role in this paper, many statements become simpler if we enlarge the definition of $\GL_2$-type to include varieties that are not simple over $\Q$.